 Caramel Croissant Bread Pudding with Bourbon

-Infused with tea and bourbon these rich croissant pieces are coated in a sweet caramel sauce.
-Sprinkle with chocolate chunks and pecans for a gooey crunch that is best enjoyed warm with maple syrup or ice cream.
+Infused with tea and bourbon, rich croissant pieces are coated in caramel.
+Sprinkle with chocolate and pecans and enjoy warm with maple syrup or ice cream.

 Print